jackreedjackreed/jackreedjackreed/README.md

 ## Hi, I'm Jack

--  I just graduated college into the Covid Era with BAs in Government and Environmental Studies--and now I'm learning to code!
+-  I just graduated college in the Covid Era with BAs in Government and Environmental Studies--and now I'm learning to code!
 -  I’m web development student at the Columbia University Engineering Coding Bootcamp.
 -  Shoot me an email at: ``w.jack.reed@mgmail.com``.